The Life of Pie

 In 1986, I returned to Tennessee and bought a “20 acre-more or less” hill side farm about 60 miles southeast of Nashville.
 Allen and I continued our friendship and when he started a publishing company called Forerunner, I was signed as a writer.
 That’s when I met Herb McCullough and Debbie Nims and we wrote “Oh, Mandolin,” a song that I’m convinced will someday be a bluegrass classic.
 Of course, part of my confidence is because Valerie Smith and Liberty Pike recorded it with such sweet perfection.
 They even got Tim O’Brien to play mandolin on it!

 In 2005, I reconnected with Kathy Harrison, a W.B.
 Ray ’65 graduate like myself and after many phone conversations, we began forming the framework for PuffBunny Records.
-Our first release was “So Little Has Changed” followed by a live album with Eben Wood accompanying me on guitar at Hondo’s on Main in Fredericksburg, TX.
+Our first release was “So Little Has Changed” followed by a live album at Hondo’s on Main in Fredericksburg, TX, with Eben Wood on acoustic guitar.

-My first solo album, “Finally Getting Home”, originally recorded at Jacks Tracks for JMI Records was re-released this past year along with the the last Columbia Records album for the Pozo Seco Singers, “Shades of Time.”
+My first solo album, “Finally Getting Home”, originally recorded at Jacks Tracks for JMI Records was re-released at the beginning of 2013 along with the the last Columbia Records album for the Pozo Seco Singers, “Shades of Time.”

-Now I’m preparing to head to Texas in the spring of 2014 to join up with musical buddies, Michael O’Connor and Jeff Plankenhorn to do some song swarming.
+In the spring of 2014 I went to Texas and joined musical buddies, Michael O’Connor and Jeff Plankenhorn to do some song swarming.
 If you aren’t familiar with the term…songswarmer [sawng-swawrmer] noun: a vocalist or musician who practices the art or act of improvisational accompaniment on the original songs of others.”
-And that’s exactly what we do when we share a stage!
-We’ll be recording our tour for a cd project at the Bugle Boy in early May.
-Stay tuned…check my schedule…
+And that’s exactly what we’ve been doing together ever since when we share a stage!
+We’ll be gathering ourselves again this spring for a 2015 Songswarm Southeast tour…check my schedule to see if we’ll be coming your way!

-It’s been a grrreat year, and this is the best time of my life!
-The music feels better than ever and I’m creating it with incredibly talented friends who share the same kind of dreams and goals!
-I thank my lucky stars for all of you who continue to listen and your support will always be my inspiration.
+Music feels better than ever and I’m creating it with incredibly talented friends who share the same kind of dreams and goals!
+I thank my lucky stars for you who continue to listen and your support will always be my inspiration.